 Notes: OLS estimates of equation 3.
 The data are from the General Social Survey for the year 1998.
 The outcome variable for Columns (1) and (3) is whether the respondent disagrees with the statement that doctors can be trusted.
-The outcome variable in Columns (2) and (4) is whether the respondent believes they will be denied needed treatment.
-Both outcome variables are on a Likert scale.
-Controls in every specification include indicator variables for educational status, age, marital status, as well as rural/urban status, state of current residence fixed effects, proximity to Tuskegee at age 16 and a general measure of mistrust.
-Standard errors are clustered at the state of residence level. p<0.01, p<0.05, p<0.10, respectively.
+The outcome variable in Columns (2) and (4) is whether the respondent believes they will be denied needed treatment by the medical profession.
+Panel A restricts the sample to black and white male demographic groups and Panel B restricts the sample to black male and female demographic groups.
+Controls in every specification include indicator variables for educational categories, age categories, marital status, state of current residence fixed effects, black or male and a general measure of mistrust.
+Standard errors are clustered at the state of residence level. \\\p<0.01, \\p<0.05, \p<0.10, respectively.

 Pursuing further evidence on the channels though which our measured impacts are operating, we note that the model developed above predicted that the impact of Tuskegee would be more poignant for individuals who had limited experience with the healthcare sector prior to the disclosure.
 To isolate the role of experience as a mitigating factor on belief formation we examine the post-1972 differences between men who have served in the military versus those who have not within race, again as a function of proximity to Macon County, Alabama.
-In other words, we replace $blackmale_g$ in Equation 1 with an indicator variable for whether an individual was never drafted into the military, $nonvet_g$.
+In other words, we replace $blackmale_g$ in Equation 1 with an indicator variable for whether an individual was never drafted into the military, $nonvet_g$ .
 We do not observe veteran status in the mortality data.

 We estimate the model for a sample restricted only to black men and again for a sample restricted to white men.
 A marked geographic gradient in the veteran-non-veteran gap in primary care utilization in the years following the Tuskegee disclosure is apparent in Table 8.
 The results for black men for the extensive margin of health seeking behavior (any outpatient visits) is given in Columns 1 and 3, and the intensive margin (number of outpatient visits) is given in Columns 2 and 4.
 The results are consistent with the predictions of the model and with the prior within-black results in Table 1, which compared non-veteran black men to black women.
 Black men with the least experience with the medical profession appear to have been more affected by the news of TSUS, in line with the predictions of the theoretical model of belief formation.
 The same pattern does not hold in Columns 3 and 4, both of which are estimated on an all-white sample.